shreekumar3d/jigita/EQUAL-OPPORTUNITY.md

 Apart from the obligation mentioned above, this software is licensed under the AGPL 3.0 LICENSE, included in this repository.
-In terms of licensing, the "obligation to pay a fair price" is the "price" that you agree to pay for continued use of the software.
+In terms of licensing, the "obligation to pay a fair price" is the "price" that you agree to pay for use of the software.
 If you are a software developer or anybody who uses the source code of this tool, then please read till the end of this document to get a complete picture of all your obligations.